AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-07-ES6#5-iterables-looping-and-array-improvements.md

 &nbsp;

-## The for in loop
+## The `for in` loop

-Even though it is not a new ES6 loop, let's look at the **for in** loop to understand what differentiate it compared to the **for of**.
+Even though it is not a new ES6 loop, let's look at the `for in` loop to understand what differentiate it compared to the `for of.

-The **for in** loop is a bit different because it will iterate over all the [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) of an object in no particular order.
+The `for in` loop is a bit different because it will iterate over all the [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) of an object in no particular order.

 It is therefore suggested not to add, modify or delete properties of the object during the iteration as there is no guarantee that they will be visited, or if they will be visited before or after being modified.